qubenix/qubes-whonix-bitcoin/2_electrum.md

 user@host:~$ source ~/.profile
 ```
 ## IV.
 Final Notes
-- Once your `electrum-personal-server` or `electrumx` server has sync'd you will be able to use your Electrum wallet.
+- Once your server VM has synchronized you will be able to use your Electrum wallet.
 - To launch the wallet:

 ```